 Indications and Usage

-Aptiom® (eslicarbazepine acetate) is indicated for the treatment of partial-onset seizures as monotherapy or adjunctive therapy.
+Aptiom® (eslicarbazepine acetate) is indicated for the treatment of partial‐onset seizures in patients 4 years of age and older.

 Before prescribing APTIOM, please read the Full Prescribing Information.